Parole Board Organization

 Office of Chief Counsel

-The Office of Chief Counsel provides legal representation and advice to the Pennsylvania Parole Board, the Sexual Offenders Assessment Board, and the Firearms Education Training Commission.
+The Office of Chief Counsel provides legal representation and advice to the Pennsylvania Parole Board and the Sexual Offenders Assessment Board.

 Special Assistant to the Chairman (Communications/Press)

 This office serves as the Parole Board’s point of contact with the media and the general public.
 The office prepares all forms of communication such as publications, reports and website material.

 This office serves as the agency’s point of contact with the General Assembly, other state government agencies, and the Governor’s Office.
 The office oversees all agency procedure development, state performance plan reporting, budget requests, and legislative initiatives.

 This office is responsible for conducting parole interviews and various parole hearings in state, county, and community correction facilities.
 This office assists in training Parole Board staff on the violation and revocation processes, and other procedures.

 Office of Board Secretary